snarflakes/dustytext/README.md

 [![COOP mode demo](https://img.youtube.com/vi/AUYvukfKF5I/0.jpg)](https://www.youtube.com/watch?v=AUYvukfKF5I)

 ** Only deposit small amounts of ETH into the smart contract wallet at a time.
 There is NO reason to deposit large sums.
 This is an in-production open source engine, the engine builders receive no compensation.
 You are responsible for retrieving any lost sums.

-Also for now don't use your same wallet address you use for DUST with this engine, until testing is done with overlapping game state between the two engines.
+Start with around $0.50 of ETH Gas for Redstone chain here: <a href="https://www.gas.zip/">www.gas.zip</a>

 ### DUST + EntryKit + Quarry + Bundler Architecture Overview
 ** 🔑 Wallets and Session Keys **